 From the very start, GloJo students take their required two Writing, Research and Reporting classes together, WRR I in the first term and WRR II in the third.
 This helps intensify our supervision of the forthcoming thesis.
 At the same time, students are advancing in their reporting and writing skills, from spot news and features to explanatory journalism and news analysis to long narrative form.
 We also emphasize multimedia skills training.

 The two required WRR classes also help ensure group cohesion within the larger Journalism graduate program and emphasize GloJo’s international inflection.
 Two or three subject-area reporting electives, or two plus a specific skills course or seminar, round out the five journalism courses that lead to the journalism side of the degree.
-Internships can be taken for 0 to 4 credits (here is where our students intern and work), including as paid staff for Bedford + Bowery, the New York Magazine site serving downtown Manhattan and North Brooklyn, which NYU Journalism edits and runs, or for Latin America News Dispatch, a joint project of GloJo and the Center for Latin American and Caribbean Studies.
+Internships can be taken for 0 to 4 credits (here is where our students intern and work), including as paid staff for Latin America News Dispatch, a joint project of GloJo and the Center for Latin American and Caribbean Studies.

 We endeavor to limit each entering GloJo group to no more than 15 students in total.
 The first and second year groups gather regularly outside of class for informal monthly events expressly conceived to enhance networking potential and to support degree progress and master’s projects preparation.
 We celebrate, too.
 These events sometimes involve guests from the working world and our recent alumni to enable the further sharing of experiences, expertise, information and professional and academic contacts.

 Here you can see where our students are interning and where some of our recent graduates are working.
-Don’t miss our Collaborations page, which highlights media partnerships with GroundTruth/GlobalPost, “Global Beat,” organized by the Bureau for International Reporting, and Bedford + Bowery, our collaboration with New York Magazine.
+Don’t miss our Collaborations page, which highlights media partnerships with GroundTruth/GlobalPost, “Global Beat,” organized by the Bureau for International Reporting.
 You will also find evidence of outstanding GloJo entrepreneurship that our students generate, such as the the New York TransAtlantic and Latin America News Dispatch, which is distributed on its own site and through NPR’s Latino USA and often carried by other outlets with Latin America and Caribbean interests.

 GloJo students regularly have been invited on the journalism department’s “Global Beat” trips during the spring semester.
 Past locations include Morocco, Senegal, Cambodia, Ukraine, Northern Ireland, and Peru, all of which produced PBS NewsHour segments.
 GloJo students generated their own individual work from these trips for other outlets, too.
 Our Facebook feed has all the PBS links going back to 2015, as well as our almost daily posts about publishing by alumni and students still in the program.